 Flexible simulates an 80A durometer rubber.
 Use this versatile material to produce parts that need to bend and compress.
 Flexible is excellent for simulating soft-touch materials and adding ergonomic features to multi-material assemblies.

-High Temp has an HDT of 289 °C @ 0.45 MPa—the highest on the 3D printing materials market.
+High Temp has an HDT of 238 °C @ 0.45 MPa—the highest of the Formlabs 3D printing materials.
 This material is great for static applications that will undergo higher temperatures.
 High Temp can also be used for production processes such as casting and thermoforming.

 Redstack has 20 years of local Australian experience, providing design technology, services, training and additive manufacturing to engineering and architecture professionals.
 At Redstack we strive to exceed expectations and supply a pleasurable purchasing experience.